YKariyado/LG/Readme.md

 ## Description

-Implemented both original and sandpile models cellular automata in three-dimensional grid with sounds associating with each cell.
-We also use audio spatialization to accurately represent the actual localization of cells.
+Implemented both original and sandpile models cellular automata in three-dimensional grid with sounds associating with each cell (Using audio spatialization to accurately represent the actual localization of cells).
 Adding spatialization to sonification can be considered a kind of auralization.

 You can explore new patterns with random case and the rules defined by users.
 In addition to sandpile one, you can set initial position of the pile.